software-assignments-spring2022/git-workflow-practice-selftimersyd/README.md

 ## Review by jk6236(Joseph Kim)

 I have viewed the article and it seems to be a game of intellect and strategy, which I find fun.
 Because there seems to be not paywall to enjoy this competitive game I will definitely check it out when I have the time.

+## Review by andrewshin02 (Andrew Shin)

+Upon reading the article, I found the article fairly fascinating.
+I wasn't aware that this game was created merely months ago, and it's so interesting that even though you think that people might've made games with just about any idea possible, a brand new novel idea like this can emergy.
+The fact that the game creator made the game for his partner is also an amazing origin story.
+I played Wordle using the link above, and it was really fun.
+I'm pretty sure I've seen mobile game ads about Wordle, and I think I should download this game. -andrewshin02